| |

 Level 3: Defensive Driving I ("Passive")

-Programs with little or no skill-training involved.
+Programs with minimal or no skill-training involved.

 Level 4: Simulation I & II